pbogdan/nvs/README.md

 # nixpkgs vulnerability scanner

-nvs is a tool working against a local [nixpkgs](https://github.com/NixOS/nixpkgs) checkout to scan for potentially present vulnerabilities published in [National Vulnerability Database](https://nvd.nist.gov/).
+`nvs` is a tool to scan [nixpkgs](https://github.com/NixOS/nixpkgs) collection for potentially present vulnerabilities published in [National Vulnerability Database](https://nvd.nist.gov/).

-nvs is in an early stage of development, as such the results it produces may not be 100% accurate.
+`nvs` is in an early stage of development, as such the results it produces may not be 100% accurate.
 As it internally relies on `nix-env` to query the available packages is it subject to its limitations.

 ## Installation